Maserati Ghibli (M157): Specifications

-The Maserati Ghibli shares the architecture of the sixth-generation of the Maserati Quattroporte, but sits on a 200 mm shorter wheelbase for a 290 mm shorter overall length.
+The Maserati Ghibli shared the architecture of the sixth-generation of the Maserati Quattroporte, but sits on a 200 mm shorter wheelbase for a 290 mm shorter overall length.
 Suspension is a double wishbone unit at the front axle and 5-link multilink unit at the rear axle; Maserati's Skyhook adaptive damping system is optional.
 All Ghibli models employ a ZF 8-speed 8HP automatic transmission and a rear limited slip differential.
 The braking system uses vented discs on all four corners, four-piston callipers at the front and floating callipers at the rear; the S models come with larger cross-drilled dual-cast rotors, six-piston callipers at the front and four-piston calipers at the rear.